Effective February 6, 2016, both the North and South Recycling Centers have permanently closed.

 The City of Lee's Summit does NOT offer curbside recycling to our residents.
 However, residents of Lee’s Summit may hire the curbside recycling hauler of their choice – monthly rates vary depending on the hauler chosen.
 All licensed residential trash haulers are required to offer curbside recycling to residents if they request the service.
 Additional fees generally apply for curbside recycling services, which vary depending on the hauler chosen.

-Current licensed residential trash and recycling haulers are as follows:
+Current licensed residential trash and recycling haulers are identified on the residential trash webpage.

 Acceptable Curbside Recycling Items

-On Earth Day (April 22) 2009, the City of Lee's Summit debuted 10 new recycle bins in the downtown district.
-These bins look similar to the existing trash receptacles and are strategically placed near existing trash receptacles throughout the downtown area.
-Patrons now have the ability to recycle their plastic and aluminum drink containers while shopping, dining, and playing downtown.
+Ten recycle bins are strategically placed near existing trash receptacles throughout the downtown area.
+Patrons have the ability to recycle their plastic and aluminum drink containers while shopping, dining, and playing downtown.

 Feel free to shop, dine, play and RECYCLE the next time you visit downtown!

-For more information, contact the City's Environmental Specialist or call the Public Works Department at 969-1800.
+For more information, contact the Public Works Department at 969-1800.